November 26, 2022

 Soups, Stews, and Chili

-pot pie soup in pot
+soup in bowl

 Casseroles and More